Infinity One Oklahoma Spaceport: Facilities

 For the 12-month period ending June 30, 2020, the airport is on track for 30,000 aircraft operations, an average of 82 per day: 90% military and 10% general aviation.

 The location is a 2,700 acre (10.8 km^{2}) facility located near transportation corridors such as Interstate 35 and Interstate 40.
 There are 96 acres (384,000 m^{2}) of parking space able to support large commercial aircraft.
 There are six commercial aircraft hangars and a 50,000 square-foot (4,500 m^{2}) manufacturing facility with loading docks adjacent to a railway spur.

 History

 The facility operated for a number years as part of the United States Navy and United States Air Force.
 Closed under the name Clinton-Sherman Air Force Base, the facility has been redeveloped over the years to its present form.

 The location of the former naval air station World War II runways to the north and west of the main runway are still visible on aerial photographs of the airport; however they are not usable.

+On April 14, 2026, the Oklahoma Space Industry Development Authority announced that the name of the facility was changed to be the "Infinity One Oklahoma Spaceport", to reflect that the spaceport was the first inland spaceport to receive a license by the FAA.
+The Oklahoma Department of Aerospace and Aeronautics considers the facility one of the three cornerstones (along with Oklahoma City and Tulsa) of the emerging “Oklahoma Space Triangle.”